Lapinskas/roadrunner-ubiquity/README.md

 Open admin page of Ubiquity application in your browser [http://127.0.0.1:8090/Admin](http://127.0.0.1:8090/Admin)

-Feel free to run some benchmarking tests
+Ubiquity application is exactly the same and could be run through "Ubiquity serve", NGINX or Apache server.
+The only change is the entry point of the application.

+### Benchmarking
+Please feel free to run some benchmarking tests of RoadRunner+Ubiquity vs NGINX+Ubiquity or Apache+Ubiquity.
+In my case I have achieved more than 100% increase in the number of requests per second and twice quicker response time.

 ## Changelog
 [![Latest Stable Version](https://poser.pugx.org/lapinskas/roadrunner-ubiquity/v/stable)](https://packagist.org/packages/lapinskas/roadrunner-ubiquity)